Kyur-wd/markdown_previewer/README.md

-A markdown previewer made for a freeCodeCamp challenge using marked.js
+A markdown previewer made for a freeCodeCamp challenge using marked.js and React.